josephjosephadams/jekyll-01/_posts/2017-07-04-r-ubuntu-setup.markdown

 Error in install.packages : unable to create ‘NA’
 {% endhighlight %}

-I found [this solution][so-personal-lib] but it felt a little hacky.
+I found [this solution][so-personal-lib] but it felt a bit hacky.
 Eventually I realised I'd skipped  the very last step in the [CRAN][cran] instructions:

 > Individual users can install R packages into their home directory.
 The simplest procedure is to create a file ~/.Renviron containing, e.g.,